albertferreira2020/Csv-to-ftp-with-node.js/README.md

+# app node.js to send csv files by ftp protocol

 ## csv-to-ftp

 This app is node file for create a csv file from database Microsoft Sql Server and posteriorly send to ftp.
 Also you can send to email using framework nodemailer.